ESW-RMS/LoRa2019/README.md

 - USB keyboard and mouse
 - USB to micro USB

-## Setup RasPi basics

 ## 1. Setup LoRa Wiring

-1. Solder the antenna to the RFM9x LoRa Radio.
+1.1 Solder the antenna to the RFM9x LoRa Radio.

-2. Connect the following with wires from the LoRa radio to RasPi 1:
+1.2 Connect the following with wires from the LoRa radio to RasPi 1:
 - (LoRa to RasPi)
 - VIN to 3.3 VDC Power
 - GND to Ground